 We value "Parents as Partners" and good communication between home and school is essential.
-There are lots of ways to keep in touch with us or to find out what's going on behind the scenes:
+My staff and I Tweet every day: it's the quickest and best way to find out what's going on around School. subscribe to our Twitter feeds and find out so much more: